The secret to consistent editing

 Open your ideal photo look every time you edit in Lightroom

 You can get the ideal photo look templates and compare every photo you edit to your favorite images.
 Hello, consistent editing!

-We hope this simplified and speeds up your editing workflow!
-We love opening the color profile in preview and place it to the right of Lightroom while we're editing.
+I hope this simplified and speeds up your editing workflow!
+I love opening the color board in preview and place it to the right of Lightroom while we're editing.
 Then I can compare the edits to the look I’m going for.

 You and me both!
 Pin this image so you can come back to it anytime.